 The Ultimate Tesla Buyer’s Guide 2020

 Welcome to the world of Tesla.
 These electric vehicles are some of the most technologically advanced cars on the road today.
-Tesla’s strategy of rapid advancement excites its followers as they address problems, introduce new features, and tweak pricing, but it also leads to some confusions as the changes come quickly and in the middle of model years, leaving no convenient way to organize and understand which version of a Tesla will have which capabilities.
+Tesla’s strategy of rapid advancement excites its followers as the company addresses problems, introduces new features, and tweaks pricing, but that also leads to some confusion as the changes come quickly and often in the middle of model years, leaving no convenient way to organize and understand which version of a Tesla will have what capabilities.

 Our goal here is to help you find the Tesla you will be happy with for years to come.

 Autopilot is often the first conversation topic we encounter when someone is considering purchasing a Tesla from us.
 Unfortunately, Tesla has not made it easy for shoppers to tell which version of Autopilot any given vehicle has.

 • Autopilot Hardware 1 (HW1) – Shipped from September 2014 – October 2016

 • Autopilot Hardware 2 (HW2) – Shipped from October 2016 – August 2017